urgdog/urg.systems/thonks/errors.md

 </div>

 So we put demon in logs.
 Right in logs!
 How un-shaman-like.
 Logs are for text, not picture!
-Many smart shamans say, why not just pop up window or syslog interpreter, or abstraction upon abstraction upon abstraction?
+Many smart priest say, why not just pop up window or syslog interpreter, or abstraction upon abstraction upon abstraction?
 No, too complicated.
 Urg likes dumb things.
 Clippy goes in syslog.
 We see what happen.